-- 2.29 Riding Establishments must have annual inspections by a listed veterinary surgeon regardless of the licence period. - 2.30 The RESC recommends that the inspection should include as a minimum: - a. the horse(s) and saddlery; - b. any areas of concern identified during the last inspection; and - c. any changes implemented by the Riding Establishment since the last inspection. - 2.31 The purpose of the annual (interim) inspections is to ensure ongoing compliance with the Regulations. - 2.32 Inspectors must ensure that animal welfare and public safety are their first consideration when carrying out inspections. - 2.33 The RESC recommends use of the Annual (Interim) Report Form (England) and the Schedule of

-Horses Inspected for licensing inspections, which are available for download from the RCVS Riding Establishments webpage here: https://www.rcvs.org.uk/setting-standards/riding-establishments/

-- 2.34 The local authority must be notified of areas of concern in writing. - 2.35 The annual inspection should be arranged by the local authority and take place before the end of the first year after the licence is granted and then each subsequent year.
+- 2.29 Riding establishments must have annual inspections by a listed veterinary surgeon regardless of the licence period. - 2.30 The RESC recommends that the inspection should include, as a minimum: - a. the horse(s) and saddlery; - b. any areas of concern identified during the last inspection; and - c. any changes implemented by the riding establishment since the last inspection. - 2.31 The purpose of the annual (interim) inspection is to ensure ongoing compliance with the Regulations. - 2.32 Inspectors must ensure that animal welfare and public safety are their first consideration when carrying out inspections. - 2.33 The RESC recommends use of the annual (interim) report form (England) and the schedule of horses inspected form for licensing inspections, which are available for download from the RCVS riding establishments webpage. - 2.34 The local authority must be notified of areas of concern in writing. - 2.35 The annual inspection should be arranged by the local authority and take place before the end of the first year after the licence is granted and then each subsequent year.